temporalio/documentation/docs/go-activities.md

 Activities to complete by calling the `Get()` methods of the future at a later time.

 To implement more complex wait conditions on returned future objects, use the `workflow.Selector` class.
 Learn more on the [Go SDK Selectors](https://docs.temporal.io/docs/go-selectors) page.

-## Failing an Activity

-To mark an Activity as failed, return an error via the `error` return value, instead of `nil`.

 ## Asynchronous Activity Completion